 Mr. Neil McCallum, P.Geo., from Dahrouge Geological Consulting Ltd., is the qualified person as defined by NI 43-101, responsible for the Elk Creek Carbonatite Project and has read and approved the technical disclosure contained in this news release.

 About Quantum: Quantum is developing the Elk Creek Carbonatite, the only primary niobium deposit known to be under development in the U.S., and the highest grade undeveloped niobium deposit in North America.
 Niobium is mainly used in the form of Ferro-Niobium to produce HSLA (High Strength, Low Alloy) steel, to produce lighter, stronger steel for use in automotive, structural and pipeline industries.
 The U.S. imports 100% of its niobium needs.
 Niobium is listed as a strategic metal, and is being considered for national stockpiling in the U.S., China, and several European countries.

 About Tetra Tech: Tetra Tech is a leading provider of consulting, engineering, program management, construction and technical services.
-The company supports government and commercial clients by providing innovative solutions to complex problems focused on water, environment, energy, infrastructure, and natural resources.
-With more than 13,000 employees worldwide, Tetra Tech’s capabilities span the entire project life cycle.
+The company supports the government and commercial clients by providing innovative solutions to complex problems focused on water, environment, energy, infrastructure, and natural resources.
+With more than 13,000 employees worldwide, Tetra Tech’s capabilities span the entire project lifecycle.